-To open and prepare a database with CONNECT, see "Opening a Database" on page 3-6.
-To close a database with DISCONNECT, COMMIT RELEASE, or ROLLBACK RELEASE, see "Closing a Database" on page 3-14.
-To learn more about using database handles in transactions, see "Accessing an Open Database" on page 3-13.
+To open and prepare a database with CONNECT, see "Opening a Database".
+To close a database with DISCONNECT, COMMIT RELEASE, or ROLLBACK RELEASE, see "Closing a Database".
+To learn more about using database handles in transactions, see "Accessing an Open Database".